INN/docs/staffing/onboarding/vvv-setup.md

 To create a site with the Largo theme pre-installed and activated, enter `largo` as your blueprint name when prompted (to use the blueprint we created earlier).

 If you want to explore more of what VV can do, just type `vv` into the terminal and you'll get a list of commands it accepts.

+# Additional Resources

+- http://vagrantmanager.com - GUI for managing your vagrant machines on OS X.